If you won the lottery tomorrow, what is the first thing you’d do?

 Prizes won from your place of employment aren’t always tax-free.
 Cash awards or near-cash awards such as gift cards, are almost always considered to be taxable employment benefits.
 This means the award will be considered as part of your income.
-Your employer will deduct income tax, Canada Pension Plan and in some cases, even Employment Insurance premiums on this type of award.
-Your T4 will have the amount of the taxable benefit listed in box 40.
+Your employer will deduct income tax, Canada Pension Plan (CCP) and in some cases, even Employment Insurance (EI) premiums on this type of award and the taxable benefit will be listen in Box 40 on your T4.

 What Happens in Vegas Stays in Vegas…

 And that includes a portion of your windfall from all US casinos and lotteries.